Taking part in cultural events while visiting Europe is one of the most enriching experiences a traveler can hope to have.

 Crafting itineraries so that travelers get as many experiences like this as possible during their vacations to Europe is my specialty.

-If you’re interested in getting your own customized itinerary to Paris, on Bastille Day or otherwise, crafted specifically to your interests and style, contact me about 6-12 months before you plan to go for your free 20-minute trip consultation.
-In the meantime, check out a sample itinerary and learn more about my mission.
+If you’re interested in getting your own customized itinerary to Paris, on Bastille Day or otherwise, crafted specifically to your interests and style, contact me to schedule your free 20-minute trip consultation!